 Key features include the campus:

-technology precinct with digital design and technologies laboratories, wood and metal workshops, fabrication studio, project exhibition space, small group spaces, breakout and individual study areas
+technology precinct with digital design, technology design lab, fabrication studios, project exhibition space, small group spaces, breakout and individual study areas

-food precinct with canteen, student dining area, food technology kitchen, food technology outdoor terrace, laundry and preparation facilities
+food precinct with canteen, student dining area, food technology learning area, food technology outdoor terrace and garden, laundry and preparation facilities

-resource centre (library) precinct with collaboration space, wall booths, quiet workspaces, breakout areas, IT support, wellbeing and careers
+resource centre (library) precinct with collaboration space, small group booths, quiet workspaces, breakout areas, conference room, IT support, wellbeing and careers

-art and design precinct with outdoor terrace and covered learning area; 2D and 3D studios; wet art, sculpture, visual arts, textiles, visual communication and media studios; kiln and dark room; exhibition zone and an integrated arts learning space
+art and design precinct with outdoor terrace and covered learning area; 2D and 3D studios; wet art, sculpture, visual arts, textiles, visual communication and media studios; kiln; exhibition zone and an integrated arts learning space, and outdoor arts terrace

 science precinct with chemistry, physics and biology laboratories, preparation rooms, informal breakout space, covered outdoor science terrace and learning spaces

-sports courts precincts for basketball and netball comprising an indoor ground level gymnasium for shared use with community; an indoor level three gymnasium and fitness studio and an outdoor rooftop court
+sports courts precincts for basketball and netball comprising an indoor ground level sports court for shared use with community; an indoor level three sports court; fitness studio and an outdoor rooftop court

-learning hubs with learning studios, commons, maker space and adaptable conference/exam spaces
+learning hubs with general learning studios, commons, small group and collaborative zones, maker space and adaptable conference/exam spaces

 The Designated Neighbourhood Zone (DNZ) for the Fitzroy Gasworks (Senior Campus) is the Collingwood College DNZ and the Fitzroy High School DNZ together.